 Proteins contain Combination of alpha helical and beta sheets; www.download.igb.uci.edu

-This is the structure of triose phosphate isomerase, an enzyme which has
+This is the structure of triose phosphate isomerase, an

-random coilin white;
+and loops are random coilin white;

 Proteins like this fold as consecutive beta-alpha-beta units, which allows the beta strands to line up into a parallel rather than antiparallel beta sheet.
-The parallel beta sheet typically has non polar amino acids on both sides.
+The parallel beta sheet typically has non-polar amino acids on both sides.
 If all the alpha helices line up on one side of the beta sheet, the beta sheet wraps around to form a parallel beta barrel with alpha helix on the outside.
 Triose phosphate Isomerase; www.chembio.uoguelph.ca; Tertiary structural organization- combination helical and beta sheets; www.chembio.uoguelph.ca

 The four levels of protein structure.
 The sequence of amino acids, represented by blue dots, joined by peptide bonds, comprise the primary structure.
 The properties of the constituent amino acids, in the context of the cellular environment, largely determine spontaneous formation of the higher-level structure that is essential for protein function.; http://www.piercenet.com/